ydataai/ydata-quality/README.md

 # create a DataQuality object from the main class that holds all quality modules
 dq = DataQuality(df=df)

-# run the tests
+# run the tests and outputs a summary of the quality tests
 results = dq.evaluate()

-# Output a report of the quality issues found by the engines
-dq.report()
 ```
 ```
 Warnings count by priority: